 Friends and family love these and they are a great treat to bring to your next potluck.
 You can serve with cheesecake filling drizzled on the top or as a dip on the side.

-How to Make Pumpkin Pie Cookies
+How to Make Iced Pumpkin Cookies

 • Preheat the oven to 350 F degrees.
 Prepare two baking sheets with parchment paper.